paths-erc/docs/db-handbook/manuscripts.md

-This subfolder of PAThs’ main documentation repository provides a complete documentation for users and readers of the PAThs database, currently available at http://db.bradypus.net.
-The documentation is written in [Markdown](https://daringfireball.net/projects/markdown/) by the PAThs' team (Julian Bogdani) and is available in PDF format in [PAThs’ website](http://paths.uniroma1.it).
+This subfolder of PAThs’ main documentation repository provides a complete documentation for users and readers of the PAThs database, currently available at [http://db.bradypus.net](http://db.bradypus.net).
+The documentation is written in [Markdown](https://daringfireball.net/projects/markdown/) by the PAThs' team (Julian Bogdani) and is available in PDF format on [PAThs’ website](http://paths.uniroma1.it).

 If you are looking for the schema description please go to [db-schema/README.md](../db-schema/README.md).